topology-foundation/docs-drp/docs/Concepts/Protocol/Hash_Graphs.md

 # Hash Graphs

-### Causal Order

-**Causal order** is a partial order that can be enforced in a distributed system without coordination.
-Given an operation history of a CRO, its state is derived from applying the operations in linear order obtained from topological sort that preserves the causal order.
-There are some approaches that are vulnerable and not Byzantine Fault Tolerance, so we need a solution to solve this issue.

-### Topology's solution

-Our solution is based on **hash graphs** and it works by encoding an operation history in a **directed acyclic graph** where the edges represent *causal dependency reporting* among the operations and the vertices contain the operations and the hashes of their causal dependencies, which we can define as a tuple (*u*, **D**), where *u* is the operation and **D** is the set of hashed vertices that are its causal dependencies.
+Topology's **hash graph** approach works by encoding an operation history in a **directed acyclic graph** where the edges represent *causal dependency reporting* among the operations and the vertices contain the operations and the hashes of their causal dependencies, which we can define as a tuple (*u*, **D**), where *u* is the operation and **D** is the set of hashed vertices that are its causal dependencies.

 Therefore, if *u* is an update operation, given two operations *u1* and *u2*, if *u2* reported *u1* as its causal dependency, *u2* must have happened after *u1* (*u2* &rarr; *u1*).